08 Reasons for Circular Saw Burning Wood? – Fixed All!

 Circular saw used for a wide range of wood cutting in the woodworking industry.
 When I use a circular saw I could face many problems.
-Among that, wood surface burning is one of them.
-At first, I could observe wood was burning and smoking rising.
+Among that wood surface burning is one of them.
+At first, I could observe that the wood was burning and the smoking rising.
 I could find so many reasons for circular saw burning wood.

 Generally, circular saw burning wood due to improper supporting, dirty saw blade, Dull and blunt saw blade, lower cutting speed, bent saw blade, harder workpiece, poor blade alignment, and poor techniques.
 It can fix by using a good quality saw blade with suitable cutting speed and techniques.

 Burning marks can be seen on the cutting surface of the workpiece.
 It can be seen due to higher friction between the saw blade and the workpiece.
-When the friction is increased, heat generation is also increased highly.
-As a result of this wood, surface can burn due to heated saw blades.
+When the friction is increased, heat generation also increases significantly.
+As a result of this wood, the surface can burn due to heated saw blades.

 Although you have a proper saw blade, you can see some burning marks on the cutting surface.
 The most reason is misalignment with the saw blade, shoe, and guide fence.
 When cutting circular saw, we have to push forward.
 In order to have an accurate cutting path, we can use a guide fence.
 When the saw blade, shoe, and fence are not aligned, we have to push hard.
 This will cause burn marks on the cutting surface.